spxbhuhb/z2-service/README.md

 ### Service Consumers

 When the client wants to use the service it defines a service consumer.
 This is also pretty easy.
-The compiler plugin generates all the code for client side, you can simply call the service.
+The compiler plugin generates all the code for the client side, you can simply call the service.
 This simple definition uses the default service transport (more about that later).

 ```kotlin